ryotaok/ryotaok.github.io/dos_src/src/simulation_settings.md

 Characters:

-- All characters up to version 2.1 are implemented (you can choose a preferable version for simulation).
+- All characters up to version 2.1 are implemented.
 - Using stats of character level at 90.
 - All talent levels are 10.
 - Constellations are limited to 0 for now.